-James Comey Owns 'The Fault In Our Stars' & I Have So Many Questions
+James Comey Is A Fan Of 'The Fault In Our Stars,' & I Have So Many Questions

 I don't know about you, but when I think about James Comey, I don't necessarily imagine that he's an owner of romantic dramas, whether it be a film or a book.
 Instead, I associate him with having such a stoic persona that would never allow him to indulge in certain kinds of material.
 That's why I was pretty surprised to learn that James Comey owns The Fault In Our Stars.
 The very thought of him reading a book about a couple of love-struck teenagers is mind-boggling, but at the same time, it's such a good book that I'm oddly here for it in a bizarre kind of way.